Kindle Paperwhite alternatives

 2014.
 Kindle Paperwhite gets twice more internal storage

-Amazon has recently made a subtle update to the Kindle Paperwhite 2nd generation hardware.
-The latest version of the device is virtually identical to the one released last year, with one notable change: the internal storage capacity has been doubled.
-The international product page for the Wi-Fi Kindle Paperwhite was updated earlier this summer, featuring a banner directing users to the "current version" product page.
-Members of the MobileRead forums, who are avid Kindle fans, have confirmed that the new page refers to a 4GB Paperwhite, which was previously only available in Japan.
-It is important to note that Amazon clarifies this is not a completely new product, but rather an upgraded version of the previous Paperwhite model, now offering more storage capacity.
+Amazon discreetly updated the Kindle Paperwhite 2nd generation hardware.
+The newest model is identical to the version released last year, except with doubled internal storage.
+The international product page for the Wi-Fi Kindle Paperwhite began displaying a banner earlier this summer directing to a “current version” product page.
+Kindle enthusiasts on the MobileRead forums have confirmed that the new page is for a 4GB Paperwhite, which was previously available only in Japan.
+Amazon notes that this isn’t a new product — it’s the same Paperwhite, but with increased storage.

 2014.
 Amazon adds Goodreads integration to Kindle Paperwhite 1